makerdao/pe-checklists/spell/spell-crafter-mainnet-workflow.md

       * [ ] Note: automatically verified on etherscan
     * [ ] Check if oracle deployment is required (e.g. univ3-lp-oracle, new ilk pip, ...) with responsible ecosystem actor
   * IF addresses are used in the spell
-    * [ ] Use `immutable` visibility when declaring addresses using `DssExecLib.getChangelogAddress`, OTHERWISE use `constant` for staticly defined addresses
+    * [ ] Use `immutable` visibility when declaring addresses using `DssExecLib.getChangelogAddress`, OTHERWISE use `constant` for statically defined addresses
     * [ ] Fetch addresses as type `address` and wrap with `Like` suffix interfaces inline (when making calls), EXCEPT `MKR` and vesting contracts
     * [ ] Use the [DssExecLib address helpers](https://github.com/makerdao/dss-exec-lib/blob/master/src/DssExecLib.sol#L166) where possible (e.g. `DssExecLib.vat()`)
     * [ ] Where addresses are fetched from the ChainLog, the variable name must match the value of the ChainLog key for that address (e.g. `MCD_VAT` rather than `vat`), EXCEPT where the archive pattern differs from this pattern (e.g. `MKR`)